 There are multiple common applications when it comes to logging of J1939 data.
 We will mention 4 of the most common applications below.

 It is commonly used in heavy-duty vehicles, especially fleets, which can lead to improving efficiency and reducing costs.

-Logging J1939 data also comes in handy when doing live stream diagnostics, which helps technicians and mechanics to do real-time diagnostics on vehicles.
+Logging J1939 data also comes in handy when doing live stream diagnostics, which helps technicians and mechanics to do real-time diagnostics on vehicles performance.

-Another example is that vehicles can be monitored via wifi CAN loggers, which gives them the possibility to predict breakdowns, with help of J1939 data.
+Another example, is that vehicle performance can be monitored via Wi-Fi CAN loggers, which gives them the possibility to predict breakdowns, with the help of J1939 protocol and J1939 data.

 1994 - First released docs were J1939-11, J1939-21 and J1939-31

 2000 - The top level document was published

 2000 - CAN became a part of J1939 standard

 2001 - Former standards J1708 and J1587 being replaced by J1939